Bandlimited signal reconstruction from leaky integrate-and-fire encoding using POCS

 Thus, the estimates $u\up{k}(t)$ are obtained by alternating orthogonal projections between $\calC$ and $\calB$.
 This is a particular case of the method of projection onto convex sets (POCS) \cite{Combettes93,Bauschke96}.
 We know that $\|u\up{k}-x\|$ is strictly decreasing with $k$ as long as $u\up{k}(t)$ is not in $\calB\cap\calC$.
 In fact, it is known that $u\up{k}(t)$ must eventually converge to an element of $\calB\cap\calC$.
 Moreover, as $\calB$ and $\calC$ are convex sets that are more specifically affine spaces,

 where the limit is in the sense of $L^2(D)$.
-Thus, $u\up{\infty}(t)$ is the element of $\calB\cap\calC$ that is closest to the initial guess $u(t)$ in the MSE sense.
+Thus, $u\up{\infty}(t)$ is the element of $\calB\cap\calC$ that is closest to the initial estimate $u\up{0}(t)$ in the MSE sense.
 Finally, it follows from \eqref{PCu-explicit} and \eqref{bandlimit-proj} that